QMTesting/qmtesting.github.io/_posts/2026-09-09-how-to-convert-manual-test-cases-into-automated-tests.md

 ### Usability Testing

-Questions such as:

-> Is this workflow confusing?

-are difficult to answer with ordinary functional automation.
+Questions such as ***Is this workflow confusing?*** are difficult to answer with ordinary functional automation.

 ### Visual Review